tistre/symfony-in-docker-example/README.md

 I started the Docker containers via PhpStorm (`docker-compose up` would work, too).

-Then I ran `composer` in the PHP Docker container (replacing `$PHPCONTAINERID` with the ID shown by `docker ps`):
+Then I ran Composer in the PHP Docker container (replacing `$PHPCONTAINERID` with the ID shown by `docker ps`):

 ```